Skip to Content

 The cost of wheel bearing replacement is relatively low compared to other forms of damage.
 Wheel bearings prevent uneven tire wear and help minimize friction.
 Unlike the tires, they are relatively durable and may last for a number of years without needing replacement.
 The cost of replacing wheel bearings on a truck depends on the vehicle model and driving style.
 In general, you should replace a wheel bearing every 25,000 to 30,000 miles.

-READ ALSO: How to Find Work For My Box Truck?
+READ ALSO: How Much are New Rims For a Truck?

 Should I Replace All 4 Wheel Bearings?